mayank992/task-processor-react/readme.md

 - Pre-built UI components (`TaskForm`, `TaskTable`)
 - TypeScript types and constants
-- Mock task execution with random delays (2-10 seconds)
+- Mock task execution with 5 second delay
 - Jest tests for each milestone (all failing initially)

 ## 🏆 Milestones (4 × 25 marks each)